Sonya Crawford: Career

 She worked as a television reporter for Korean Broadcasting System (KBS), covering the 1988 Summer Olympics in Seoul and later as a reporter for Seoul Broadcasting System covering the 1992 Summer Olympics in Barcelona, Spain.

 From 1993 to 1994 she was a reporter and assistant producer on Public Radio International's Marketplace, which she followed by three years as Associate Producer of Dateline NBC in Los Angeles.
 In 1999 she worked for reporter and substitute anchor for NBC's KNBC-TV in Los Angeles.
 In November 2001 she started at ABC news as Washington-based correspondent, where she worked until leaving to raise a family in June 2007.

 Major events covered by Sonya Crawford include the 2004 Republican National Convention, the funeral of US President Ronald Reagan, the Iraq War, the funeral of Pope John Paul II and the election of his successor Pope Benedict XVI.

 Other activities

-She was a national board member of the Asian American Journalists Association and is on the board of directors of Lionshare, a Christian evangelical organization.
-In 2005 she married Darren Bearson, an executive at the coal industry lobby organization American Coalition for Clean Coal Electricity and former Republican Party functionary.
+She was a national board member of the Asian American Journalists Association and was on the board of directors of Lionshare, a Christian organization.
+In 2005, she married Darren Bearson, the executive director of a Christian discipleship ministry.